Vehicle Equity Financing With Premier Title Loans

 What Are Title Pawns, And How Do They Work

 Lenders take on these types of secured transactions with minimal underwriting because the loan is backed by the collateral in your vehicle.
-Title loan companies are also more understanding since they are working with something they can liquidate quickly to recoup their losses.
+Secured lenders accept this risk because your vehicle serves as collateral and can be sold to offset losses if you default.
 At the same time, an unsecured lender can’t fall back on any collateral if the customer defaults on the loan.
-Interest rates on title loans vary by lender and state and can range from 36% to over 200%, so be sure to review the APR and total repayment cost before agreeing to a loan.
+Interest rates on title loans vary by lender and state, ranging from 36% to over 200%, so be sure to review the APR and total repayment cost before agreeing to a loan.
 See our state disclosures page for rates and terms in your state.

 Title pawn loans range from $1,000 to $20,000, and you can sometimes pull out up to 60% of your vehicle’s equity value with a loan.
-Your vehicle’s resale value calculates your exact loan amount, and factors such as its age, mileage, and current condition will influence the loan amount and repayment terms.
+Your vehicle’s resale value is used to calculate your exact loan amount, and factors such as its age, mileage, and current condition will influence the loan amount and repayment terms.

 What’s Required To Pawn A Car Title

-To qualify for a title pawn, you need a vehicle with equity that is fully paid off.
-Like car title loans, you need a vehicle titled in your name (cosigners are sometimes allowed on the car’s title, but they’ll need to be added as a co-applicant to the loan agreement).
-While some lien-free model year 2010 to 2014 cars, motorcycles, and semi trucks will qualify as collateral for a title pawn, you stand the best chance of getting approved with a 2015 or newer vehicle with fewer than 100,000 miles.
+To qualify for a title pawn, you need a vehicle with equity and a fully paid-off title.
+As with car title loans, you need a vehicle titled in your name (co-signers are sometimes allowed on the car’s title, but they’ll need to be added as co-applicants to the loan agreement).
+While some lien-free model year 2010 to 2014 cars, motorcycles, and semi trucks will qualify as collateral, you stand the best chance of getting approved with a 2015 or newer vehicle with fewer than 100,000 miles.

 You need proof that the vehicle is registered with your state’s DMV, and you may need to show proof of insurance coverage.
 Title pawn lenders will also require government-issued ID, proof of income from your employer, or bank statements showing you make enough money to afford the monthly payment.

-Expect a vehicle inspection with any title pawn, which can occur at any local office or authorized repair shop.
-The inspection can be completed right before you sign over the car’s title, and most inspections are completed in 10 minutes or less.
+Expect a vehicle inspection for any loan secured by your car, which can occur at any local office or authorized repair shop.
+The inspection can be completed right before you sign over the car’s title, and most inspections take under 30 minutes.
 You’ll need to verify the mileage and VIN on your vehicle, and your lender may ask you to take the car on a brief test drive.

 An auto pawn contract from Premier Title Loans